Well, what do you think? Will this glob of dough migrate straight to your belly?

 I’m in.

-I read the book, did my homework, and spent an hour last weekend interviewing Dr. Davis for this blog post.
+I read the book and spent an hour last weekend interviewing Dr. Davis for this blog post.

 He’s delightful, has a good sense of humor, and is on a mission to find better solutions to the deluge of health problems we face in this country.
 He wants to help people.
 Many docs practice flow-chart medicine.